 The past five years have seen steady revenue and usage growth for MyFitnessPal, although not much has changed from the original app vision.
 Under Armour has struggled to build out its connected fitness segment, scaling back on its hardware ambitions in the past few years after multiple failures.

 According to The Information, Under Armour is looking to sell MyFitnessPal, which could garner a price of between $500 million and $1 billion.
 Potential buyers may include Strava, the popular cycling and running app, Google, Facebook and Microsoft.

-We have collected data and statistics on MyFitnessPal revenue, profit and usage.
+We have collected data and statistics on MyFitnessPal.
 Read on below to find out more.

 |Industry||Health and fitness|